nroduit/Weasis/README.md

 * Flexible integration to HIS or PHR
 * Web based distribution (embedded in a web page or launch from an external window)
 * Desktop portable distribution (Windows, Mac OS X and Linux)
 * Embedded DICOM viewer (portable distribution) in CD/DVD or other portable media
+* Can be configured with very low memory footprint.
+Do not require recent hardware.
 * [Multi-language support](https://www.transifex.com/projects/p/weasis/)
 * [Configuration of preferences](http://www.dcm4che.org/confluence/display/WEA/Weasis+Preferences) on server-side and client-side
 * [API for building custom plug-ins](http://www.dcm4che.org/confluence/display/WEA/How+to+build+and+install+a+plug-in)